steverobbins/steverobbins.com/index.md

 title: Consulting
 ---

-Over 5 years in the industry managing Linux/PHP websites and e-commerce stores.
+Coding and managing Linux, PHP, and e-commerce websites since 2012.
 I specialize in security, code review, auditing, performance, and infrastructure.

 Other things I'm good at: